Roman Forum Tickets: how to buy, prices and discounts

 Tips for visiting the Roman Forum

-If you want your visit to the Roman Forum to be a relaxing walk and enjoy it to the fullest, keep a few things in mind:
+If you want your visit to the Roman Forum to be a relaxing walk and enjoy it to the fullest, there are a few things to keep in mind:

-- Wear comfortable shoes.
-The ground is cobblestone or sandy, so avoid uncomfortable shoes, heels or sandals that do not fit your feet.
+- Wear comfortable shoes. the ground is cobblestone or covered with sand, so I would avoid uncomfortable shoes, heels or sandals that do not fit the foot well.

 - Protect yourself from the sun: with refreshments, caps, hats and sunscreen.
 Believe me, even if you don't travel in summer, the temperature (or the wind chill) here is more oppressive than in the rest of the city.